flpezet/analytics-readings/README.md

-# Resources for Analytics Engineers (Work in Progress)
+# Resources for Analytics Engineers
 This repository is a curation of good blog posts and books for Analytics Engineers.
 It can also be very useful for Data Analysts and Data Scientists.

 ## Contribute